Interlutions/docker-node/README.md

 # docker-node
-Preconfigured node container with yarn, bower and grunt.
+Preconfigured node container with yarnand gulp using node 10 alpine.
 Also has right uid/gid mapping